v-iashin/video_features/README.md

-# Multi-GPU Extraction of I3D Features
+# Multi-GPU Extraction of Video Features

-This is a PyTorch module which does I3D feature extraction in parallel and can be scaled to any number of GPUs.
-The I3D paper is available here: [Quo Vadis, Action Recognition?
-A New Model and the Kinetics Dataset](https://arxiv.org/abs/1705.07750).
+This is a PyTorch module that does a feature extraction in parallel on any number of GPUs.
+So far, only I3D feature extraction is supported.

-Please note, it uses PWC-Net instead of the TVL1 algorithm, which was used in the original I3D paper as it is much faster.
-Yet, one may create a Pool Request implementing TVL1 as an option to form optical flow frames.
+## I3D

-## Quick Start
+Please note, this implementation uses PWC-Net instead of the TVL1 algorithm, which was used in the original I3D paper as PWC Net is much faster.
+Yet, one may create a Pull Request implementing TVL1 as an option to form optical flow frames.

-### Set up the Environment
+### Set up the Environment for I3D
 Setup `conda` environment.
 Requirements are in file `conda_env_i3d.yml`
 ```bash
 # it will create new conda environment called 'i3d' on your machine